 Beginning in the first quarter of 2020 and through the date of this filing, the aviation, marine and land transportation industries, along with global economic conditions, have been significantly impacted by the COVID-19 pandemic.
-A large number of our customers in these industries have experienced substantial reductions in their operations, especially commercial airlines and cruise lines which have been particularly impacted by the travel restrictions and stay-at-home orders.
-Customers in our marine and land segments have also been adversely affected by these restrictions as well as the extended shutdown of various businesses in affected regions.
+A large number of our customers in these industries have experienced substantial reductions in their operations, especially commercial airlines and cruise lines, which have been particularly impacted by the travel restrictions and stay-at-home orders.
+Customers in our marine and land segments have also been adversely affected by these restrictions, as well as the extended shutdown of various businesses in affected regions.

 While the pandemic and associated impacts on economic activity had a limited adverse effect on our results of operations and financial condition for the first quarter of 2020, we have since seen a sharp decline in demand and related sales as large sectors of the global economy have been adversely impacted by the crisis.
-We expect that our results of operations will be more significantly impacted in the second quarter of 2020 as a result of the effects of the pandemic as described in greater detail below, since the level of activity in our business and that of our customers has historically been driven by the level of economic activity globally.
+Accordingly, our results of operations during the second quarter of 2020 were significantly impacted as a result of the effects of the pandemic as described in greater detail below.
+Since the level of activity in our business and that of our customers has historically been driven by the level of economic activity globally, we generally expect these negative impacts to continue through the third quarter as the recent increases in COVID-19 cases have further delayed the reopening of various economies around the world.